Previous

 An EPC is an Energy Performance Certificate, which illustrates the energy efficiency of a property and provides a fuel-cost-based energy efficiency rating from A to G - with A being the most cost-efficient.
 It gives you a breakdown of the energy performance and the environmental impact, as well as recommendations for efficiency improvements and the potential cash savings.
 Potential tenants are likely to use EPCs to understand how much they'll be spending on their utility bills, so it's important you do all you can to improve the energy efficiency of your properties.

 As a landlord, it's important that EPCs are on your radar.
-Our EPC Hub for Landlords will ensure you have easy access to the information you need.
-You'll find frequently asked questions, a list of useful online resources and an overview of both the current and proposed EPC regulations for those that own a property, or properties, that are being rented out.
+Our EPC Hub for Landlords will ensure you’re kept up to date with the information you need.
+You'll find frequently asked questions, a list of useful online resources and an overview of the current EPC regulations for those that own a property, or properties, that are being rented out.

 EPCs: The challenges and opportunities